C++ (Windows Platform)

 The following is an example of setting up the development environment for Percipio depth camera on Windows platform, using Windows 10 64-bit system:

-Downloading Camport3 SDK
+Download Camport3 SDK

-Choose any of the following methods to download Camport3 SDK:
+Choose any of the following methods to download Camport3 SDK :

-Access https://github.com/percipioxyz/ using a browser and download the Camport3 SDK.
+Access https://github.com/percipioxyz/camport3.git using a browser and download the Camport3 SDK.

-Use the git command to obtain a local copy: Open the terminal, switch to the working directory where the SDK should be stored, and enter the git clone command to clone the remote repository.
+Use the git command to obtain a local copy: Open the terminal, switch to the working directory where the SDK should be stored, and enter the

-git clone https://github.com/percipioxyz/camport3.git
+git clone

 The directory structure of Camport3 SDK is shown in the following figure:

-Doc directory
+Doc Directory

 It stores the SDK API reference documentation.
 The documentation is a PDF